NFL Sunday Ticket: Extra features

-DirecTV offers the following extra features.
-From 2005–09 these features were part of an add-on package called Superfan and cost $100 extra.
-As of 2012, some of them are part of the NFL Sunday Ticket Max package which costs an extra $100.
+Until the end of the 2022 season, DirecTV offered the following extra features.
+From 2005 to 2009 these features were part of an add-on package called Superfan and cost $100 extra.
+Beginning in 2012, some of them were part of the NFL Sunday Ticket Max package which cost an extra $100.

 From 2009 to 2019, all games were in high definition.
 The HD games were formerly part of the Superfan package.

 Game Mix

-This channel shows eight games at once, along with the game's score, time left in the game, and the quarter that the game is in under the game's feed.
+This channel showed eight games at once, along with the game's score, time left in the game, and the quarter that the game is in under the game's feed.
 Starting in 2008, it added a high-definition feed, and in 2011, it added larger cells when four or fewer games are being played.

 Red Zone Channel

-Hosted by Andrew Siciliano and launched in 2005, the Red Zone Channel offered commercial-free "whiparound" coverage of all games in progress on Sunday afternoons, highlighting key plays (scoring plays, key turnovers, etc.).
+The Red Zone Channel offered a commercial-free "whiparound" coverage of all NFL games in progress on Sunday afternoons, highlighting key plays (scoring plays, key turnovers, etc.).
+The channel was launched in 2005 and hosted by Andrew Siciliano.
+In the earlier years, only FOX games were featured in the channel.
 While nearly identical in format, the DirecTV Red Zone Channel was separate from the NFL RedZone service hosted by Scott Hanson that launched four years later in 2009, which is produced by NFL Network and distributed to other television providers and platforms.
-The two services co-existed until the 2022 announcement that Sunday Ticket would move exclusively to YouTube TV; there will not be a version of the service specific to Sunday Ticket, and YouTube TV will distribute only NFL RedZone.
+The two services co-existed until the 2023 season; the YouTube TV version of Sunday Ticket only carries the NFL RedZone channel.